 Individuals who have been matched in the 2019-2020 program will be notified of their matches via email.

-- The program launches with a Kick-Off Breakfast on Thursday, August 29, 2019, from 9 to 10 a.m. in the Potocsnak Family Atrium in the Simpson Querrey Biomedical Research Building.
-Program details and recommended schedules will be shared with the cohort at the Kick-Off Breakfast.
+- The program launched with a Kick-Off Breakfast on Thursday, August 29, 2019, from 9 to 10 a.m. in the Potocsnak Family Atrium in the Simpson Querrey Biomedical Research Building.

-- Tuesday, September 24, from noon to 1 p.m., Tracy C. Davis, Ethel M. Barber Professor of Performing Arts and Professor of English and Theatre at Northwestern University will present "Optimizing Mentoring" in the Simpson-Querrey Auditorium.
-All mentor-mentee pairs are encouraged to attend.
+- Tuesday, September 24, 2019, from noon to 1 p.m., Tracy C. Davis, Ethel M. Barber Professor of Performing Arts and Professor of English and Theatre at Northwestern University, presented "Optimizing Mentoring" in the Simpson-Querrey Auditorium.

 - The program formally concludes in August 2020.